Are the sculptures on your website for sale?

 How did you start doing this?

-Approximately 30 years ago I saw some outdoor sculptures in Wichita, Kansas made out of chrome car bumpers.
+Many years ago I saw some outdoor sculptures in Wichita, Kansas made out of chrome car bumpers.
 I thought that a person could do indoor sculptures out of flatware, but I didn’t know how to weld at the time.
 Eventually, I did get trained in welding, and in January 2004 I made my first flatware sculpture, a running dog.

 Can you make something special for me, like my favorite animal?